watts-dev/watts/paper.md

-The motivation for the development of ``watts`` originated from research and development activities in nuclear science and engineering (NSE), which rely on a wide array of applications.
-Many of these applications have been developed over decades, and although some---particularly those written in C++ and Python---have a formal API by which external software can interface with, most legacy software packages in NSE typically rely on simple text-based input files and do not have
+The motivation for the development of ``watts`` originated from research and development activities in nuclear science and engineering (NSE), which rely on a wide array of applications, such as reactor physics, thermal-hydraulic, fuel performance, etc. Many of these applications have been developed over decades, and although some---particularly those written in C++ and Python---have a formal API by which external software can interface with, most legacy software packages in NSE typically rely on simple text-based input files and do not have